openwi-re/editions/007/edition.md

 ### The Ideas

 [The Lost Cause Rides Again](https://www.theatlantic.com/entertainment/archive/2017/08/no-confederate/535512/) // Ta-Nehisi Coates' latest Atlantic piece explores the reception—and implication—of HBO's upcoming show.
-Its premise: *what if the Confederacy weren't defeated?*
+Its premise: *what if the Confederacy hadn't been defeated?*

 [Impeachment-O-Meter](http://www.slate.com/blogs/the_slatest/2017/08/04/trump_impeachment_chances_golf_vacation_edition.html) // According to Slate, Trump has a 60% chance of being impeached.
 But removal is another matter altogether.